metadata toggle

 Do not administer intra-articularly where there is evidence of fractures, bacterial joint infections and aseptic bone necrosis.

-Refer to Use during pregnancy and lactation.
+Refer to Use during pregnancy, lactation or lay.

-Special precautions for use in animals
+Special precautions for safe use in the target species

 If the veterinary medicinal product is used for induction of parturition in cattle, then a high incidence of retained placentae may be experienced and possible subsequent metritis and/or subfertility.
 Response to long-term therapy should be monitored at regular intervals by a veterinary surgeon.